-Preparation for any personal injury lawsuit is always key.
-Learn the questions defending personal injury lawyers are likely to ask.
+Preparation is always key in any personal injury case.
+Learn the questions defending lawyers are likely to ask so you’re prepared.

 So, your personal injury case ends up being one of the 10% or so that actually goes to court.
 90% settle out of court, but both sides can’t always reach an agreement without going to trial.